top of page

 SDG Wheel_Transparent_WEB.png

-Throughout the five-day challenge, GLC participants engaged in cross-generational dialogues with senior leaders, learned from a diverse group of peers, and developed a wide range of action projects focused on concrete challenges, related to four Sustainable Development Goals in the context of last year’s GLC theme “Confronting Scarcity.
+Throughout the five-day challenge, GLC participants engage in cross-generational dialogues with senior leaders, will learn from a diverse group of peers, and develop a wide range of action projects focused on concrete challenges, related to three Sustainable Development Goals.

 SDG 4: Quality Education

 SDG 4 seeks to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
 Currently, the world is falling behind in providing universal access to high-quality education, a scarce resource for millions globally.
-According to the UN's 2023 SDG progress report, without further action, 84 million children and youth will be out of school, 300 million will lack basic literacy/numeracy skills, and just 1 in 6 countries will meet universal secondary school completion targets by 2030.
-One promising solution pathway is leveraging Information and Communication Technologies (ICTs) to enhance inclusive education access.
-Emerging technologies such as generative AI, distant learning, and online platforms offer innovative ways to support teachers, empower students, and revolutionise the learning process.
+One promising solution pathway is leveraging technology to enhance inclusive education access.
+On one hand the rise of emerging technologies such as generative AI, distant learning, and online platforms offer innovative ways to revolutionise the learning process.
+Yet on the other hand, it has also widened inequalitites.

-Yet, many students from low-income countries still lack access to basic technologies and internet connection.
-This scarcity of technology access risks increasing global inequality in learning opportunities.
-We challenge you to delve into the potential of information and communication technologies to expand access to high-quality education for all.
+We challenge you to delve into the potential of technology to expand access to high-quality education for all.

 New_Visuals_SDG4_2.png